 Finding a public toilet in Amsterdam is not an easy task.
-If you think popping into a bar or restaurant to ask polity if you may use the restroom is the answer, think again.
+If you think popping into a bar or restaurant to ask politely if you may use the restroom is the answer, think again.
 Many bars just say no or charge you up to €1 to take a simple piss.
 Many boys and men use trees, buildings (churches and monuments preferably it seems) and canals to release themselves of that annoying pressure on their bladders.

-But wild peeing as we call it in Amsterdam (‘wild plassen’) could set you back 90 euros in fines in Amsterdam.
+But wild peeing as we call it in Amsterdam (‘wild plassen’) could set you back over 90 euros in fines in Amsterdam.
 And where peeing into the canals is concerned, you might not even survive that!
 Are you smiling?
 Well, I’m not kidding.

 Death by taking a piss in Amsterdam

 Each year on average 15 people die while peeing into an Amsterdam canal.
 Especially during night time, the risk is high.
 It’s dark and when people are drunk, the blood pressure is higher.
 When they lose their balance, they fall into the canal.
 Because the water is so cold, they hit paralyzes within minutes.
 These deaths are easy to spot: they find the body with the fly open.

 2011 was particularly heavy.
 In April 2011, police dragged out 4 dead bodies.
 Friends of the Irish guy Paul Nolan (36) had been searching for their friend for some time when they found his body in parts in the canals around the Leidseplein.

 While searching for Nolan, who worked a the nearby Hard Rock Cafe, they dragged out the body of a Polish man.
 Also Gijs Thio, missing for some time, was found dead in the canal.
 All had been out late and last spotted drunk.